 Pre-Audit, properly record, disburse and report payroll for all Board of County Commissioner’s employees.
 This consists of approximately 800 employees, averaging $1.8 million bi-weekly, including taxes and employee deductions.
 Ensure compliance with all current tax and payroll regulations.
 Prepare and report all taxes and deductions to proper agencies.

 Develop, maintain, and ensure compliance with a comprehensive investment policy.
 Actively manage an investment portfolio of approximately $200 million.
 Prepare monthly and/or quarterly investment reports in accordance with Florida Statutes.

 Promote and maintain a fiscally sound financial relationship with a local banking institution based on a competitive bid process.
 Electronically monitor daily cash balances to ensure sufficient balances for anticipated disbursements, and invest excess to optimize interest income.

 Assist and coordinate financial service professionals in the issuance of long-term debt.
 Arrange to finance for short-term borrowing.

 Financial Management Assistance

 Assist county administration and departments of the Board of County Commissioners with financially related management decisions.

-Record, report, and conduct annual inventory of all county fixed assets.
-Ensure compliance with applicable rules, regulations and policies in the purchase, transfer, and disposal of all county fixed assets.
+Record, report, and conduct an annual inventory of all county fixed assets.
+Ensure compliance with applicable rules, regulations, and policies in the purchase, transfer, and disposal of all county fixed assets.

 Establish proper accounting controls for each grant.
 Balance grant revenues and expenditures to the general ledger.
 Audit Requests for reimbursement, and ensure compliance with the financial reporting requirements for federal, state, and local grants awarded to the County.